 There are 17 novels planned in the series.
 Robert has loyal, enthusiastic fans around the world, who have named themselves "Wakians", after the main character of the series.

 Through these novels, Mr. Macomber illuminates significant events of world history, which served as the foundation for the world as we know it today.

-His first novel in the series (At the Edge of Honor) won the 2003 Patrick D. Smith Literary Award for Best Historical Novel of Florida.
+His first (At the Edge of Honor) and fourteenth (Honoring The Enemy) novels won the Patrick D. Smith Literary Award for Best Historical Novel of Florida.